-- Natural capital accounting — Mark Anielski is recognized internationally for his contribution since the early 1990s to the development of natural capital accounting in Alberta and Canada.
+- Natural Capital Accounting — Mark Anielski is recognized internationally for his contribution since the early 1990s to the development of natural capital accounting in Alberta and Canada.
 He has developed practical ways of how to use natural capital accounts for forests, carbon, petroleum resources, agriculutural lands, and ecosystem services for assessing the sustainability of a communities natural capital assets and how to modify provincial and national income accounts (from which GDP is derived) for natural capital depreciation.
 Natural capital accounting includes carbon accounting.
 Natural and social capital are critical elements of a susiainable society.
 Mark has completed projects for Ducks Unlimited, Nature Conservancy of Canada, the World Bank, Canadian Boreal Initiative, the Pembina Institute, Statistics Canada, the National Round Table on the Environment and the Economy, Environment Canada, Alberta Environment, the Philippine Natoinal Oil Company and Peru’s Department of Energy.

 - Happiness economics and social capital accounting Mark’s work also involves the economics of happiness and measuring social capital that includes measuring citizen values, quality of life, happiness, community vibrancy, social networks and a sense of belonging to community.
 Client have included The City of Leduc, Leduc-Nisku Economic Development Authority, Alberta Parks and Recreation Association, the Edmonton Social Planning Council and the City of Edmonton.